 Include Client's Contacts

-When Include Client's Contacts is set "On", AutoFile searches the Client's Contacts to find a match for the Client Name.
-If an email is sent or received from the email address of one of the Contacts that is held for a client in your practice management software, this will match on the client when an email is auto-filed.
+When Include Client's Contacts is set to "On", AutoFile searches the Client's Contacts to find a match for the Client Name.
+If an email is sent or received from the email address of one of the Contacts that is held for a client in your practice management software, this will match the client when an email is auto-filed.
 This allows emails to be filed to the client when they are sent or received to/from the client's contacts such as bookkeepers, advisers, etc.